rlivingsus/misc/AllBooks.md

 - Westover, Tara: Educated a memoir
 - Whelan, Julia: Thank you for listening
 - White, Alex: A Big Ship at the Edge of the Universe
 - White, Edward: The Twelve Lives of Alfred Hitchcock
+- White, Geoff: The Lazarus Heist
 - White, Richard: Who Killed Jane Stanford?
 - Whitehouse, Harvey: Inheritance
 - Whiten, Hannah: For the Wolf
 - Wickre, Karen: Take the Work out of Networking
+- Wiest, Brianna: The Mountain is You
 - Wild, Franz: Inside the Global Hack-for-Hire Industry
 - Wilde, Oscar: The Picture of Dorian Gray
 - Williams, Tad: Memory, Sorrow, and Thorn